loredanacirstea/tempreleases/mythos-testnet/README.md

 ## 8. Compile, Upload & interact with contracts

-You can add the chain to Keplr from https://testnet.explorer.provable.dev/wallet/import
+You can add the chain to Keplr from https://testnet.explorer.provable.dev/mythos -> "Connect Wallet"

 Or from https://cosmwasm.tools/, with: